 In October 1862 Brady opened an exhibition of photographs from the Battle of Antietam in his New York gallery, titled The Dead of Antietam.
 Many images in this presentation were graphic photographs of corpses, a presentation new to America.
 This was the first time that many Americans saw the realities of war in photographs, as distinct from previous “artists’ impressions.”

 The New York Times published a review on October 20, 1862, describing how, “Of all objects of horror one would think the battle-field should stand preeminent, that it should bear away the palm of repulsiveness.”
 But crowds came to the gallery drawn by a “terrible fascination” to the images of mangled corpses which brought the reality of remote battle fields to New Yorkers.
 Viewers examined details using a magnifying glass.
 “We would scarce choose to be in the gallery, when one of the women bending over them should recognize a husband, a son, or a brother in the still, lifeless lines of bodies, that lie ready for the gaping trenches.”

 Examine the following photographs by Matthew Brady and his photographers.
-Look at all of them, then choose one to analyze more closely, using the following chart to do so.
+Look at all of them, then choose one to analyze more closely, using the chart below to do so.

 1. Confederate dead by a fence on the Hagerstown Road

 2. Bodies of Confederate dead gathered for burial

 3. The Dunker Church.
 Here, both Union and Confederate dead lie together on the field.